What we do

 Our

-work in computer forensic consulting and expert witness services
+work in computer forensic investigations and expert witness services

-We assist in Anton Piller orders, a form of civil search warrant.
+We assist in Anton Piller orders, roughly analogous to a civil search warrant.

 We work with legal teams prior to carrying out the orders to